Donate devices today to ensure equitable access to virtual learning during COVID-19

 Through their Connect 2 Compete initiative, Cox Communications is offering two free months of wireless internet to economically challenged students, all equipment included!
 Please see the bilingual flyer here to learn more.

-Why is a laptop drive needed?
+Why is a computer drive needed?

 On March 30, 2020, Governor Ducey and Superintendent of Public Instruction, Kathy Hoffman, announced that in an abundance of precaution against COVID-19, all Arizona schools will be closed for the remainder of the school year.
-During this period, where schools are unable to teach in-person, virtual learning is intended to still take place amongst the hundreds of thousands of students across the state; yet, many students do not have access to a laptop to partake in virtual instruction.
+During this period, where schools are unable to teach in-person, virtual learning is intended to still take place amongst the hundreds of thousands of students across the state; yet, many students do not have access to a computer to partake in virtual instruction.
 This access gap perpetuates inequity for underrepresented populations.
 Our goal is to ensure all students have access to the tools they need to continue to learn, challenge their minds, and (for our seniors) seek postsecondary opportunities.

 Are you a parent or teacher seeking help?